araggohnxd/ganyulike_theme/README.md

 ## Installation

-This theme is not currently on VSCode's Extesion Marketplace.
+This theme is not currently on VSCode's Extension Marketplace.
 I may or may not put it there.
 I'm that lazy.
 Until then, follow these steps:

 1. Clone this repository;
 1. Jump into the directory where you cloned it;